ChavisManzoniLab/MarsCell/README.md

 separator = '_'
 structure = ['Exp_Date', 'Batch', 'Ori', 'Condition', 'Age', 'Sex', 'Strain', 'Marker', 'Slide_Id', 'Atlas', 'Slide_side']
 ```

-### 2.4 Setting the Paths

-Enter the path where your project will be saved, then enter the name of the project.
-Run the initialization function that will create the directory for the project.
-Enter the path where your TAPAS scripts are stored and the name of your batch file that runs Cellpose.
-Run the cell to change the paths in the TAPAS files.

 ### 3. Image Processing with TAPAS and Cellpose